 (h) Distributions

-The Fund distributes its distributable income annually, in accordance with the Fund's Constitution, to unit holders by cash or reinvestment.
-The distributions are recognised in the Statement of Comprehensive Income as finance costs attributable to unit holders.
+The Fund may distribute its distributable income, in accordance with the Fund's Constitution, to unitholders by cash or reinvestment.
+The distributions is recognised in the Statement of Comprehensive Income.

 (i) Increase/decrease in net assets attributable to unitholders